 Dieter received his Dipl-Ing in Engineering Mathematics (1979) and Dr techn (1984) from the University of Linz, Austria, where he was a research assistant in the Department for System Science.
-He was a Lecturer in Computer Science at Royal Holloway, University of London, and later a scientific assistant at the University of Karlsruhe, Germany, where he was awarded the 'venia legendi; for Computer Science in 1991.
+He was a Lecturer in Computer Science at Royal Holloway, University of London, and later a scientific assistant at the University of Karlsruhe, Germany.
+He received a Dr. habil. from University of Karlsruhe, Germany in 1991.
 He rejoined Royal Holloway in 1990, where he was the first Course Director of the MSc in Information Security.

-Dieter Gollmann is an editor-in-chief of the International Journal of Information Security and an associate editor of the IEEE Security & Privacy Magazine.
+Dieter Gollmann is an editor-in-chief of the International Journal of Information Security.
 His textbook on 'Computer Security' has appeared in its third edition.

 Professor Igor Muttik

 Igor received his BSc (Hons) and PhD in Physics and Mathematics from Moscow State University (MSU) in 1985 and 1989 respectively.